marcocspc/58wq/_posts/2022-01-26-Moving-my-Proxmox-server-to-an-untrusted,-natted-network.md

 ## Put vmbr0 to get IP via DHCP

-Since we are going to access our server via wireguard, I don't need to worry about it's IP in my brother's network (neither should I bother him with this).
+Since I'm going to access my server via wireguard, I don't need to worry about it's IP in my brother's network (neither should I bother him with this).
 So here I set vmbr0 to get its IP via DHCP.
 First, copy the old configuration so you can easily rollback if needed:

 ```
 cp /etc/network/interfaces /etc/network/interfaces.bak